Using contractors and subcontractors

 - Current membership of a trade or professional association or other recognised body, including approved scheme operators under the TrustMark initiative for the domestic repair, maintenance and improvement sector.

-- Status as a licensed labour provider with the Gangmasters & Labour Abuse Authority, if they supply workers to the agricultural or horticultural industries or food, fish and shellfish gathering, processing and packaging industries.
+- Status as a licensed labour provider with the Gangmasters & Labour Abuse Authority, if they supply workers to sectors within the fresh produce supply chain, ie agriculture, horticulture, shellfish gathering, or the processing and packaging of all fresh food, drinks and other produce.
 It is an offence for someone without a licence to provide labour in these sectors, and it is illegal to enter into an arrangement with an unlicensed gangmaster.

 - Quality standards, such as British Standards and ISO standards for management systems.
 See quality management standards.